 Extroverts With Social Anxiety

-So, back to our original question, do extroverts struggle with a social anxiety disorder?
+So, back to our original question, can extroverts struggle with a social anxiety disorder?
 The answer is yes.
 Any person, regardless of personality traits, can develop a social anxiety disorder.

 Positive emotionality is the tendency towards positive moods, such as happiness, excitement, confidence, and joy.
 People who tend towards these moods generally have lower levels of social anxiety and depression.
 Positive emotionality can protect people by reducing the risk of developing social anxiety.